Pope, urging prayers, says Amazon forest vital for our Earth

 Francis added his voice to the chorus of international concern that the blazes in Brazil will have grave repercussions on the world's environmental health.

-The pontiff, who is from the neighboring South American nation of Argentina, told the public in St. Peter's Square that "we're all worried" about the vast Amazon fires.
+The pontiff, who is from the South American nation of Argentina that borders Brazil, told the public in St. Peter's Square that "we're all worried" about the vast Amazon fires.
 He warned that that green "lung of forest is vital for our planet."

 Francis said "let us pray so that, with the efforts of all, they are controlled as quickly as possible."